Find Affordable College Courses

 Of the 31 students majoring in engineering tech at CCRI, 87% are male and 13% are female.

-A rank of #3 on this year’s list means Johnson & Wales University - Providence is a great place for engineering technologies students working on their associate degree.
-JWU Providence is a medium-sized private not-for-profit school located in the midsize city of Providence.
+Out of the 3 schools in Rhode Island that were part of this year’s ranking, Johnson & Wales University - Providence landed the # 3 spot on the list.
+JWU Providence is a medium-sized private not-for-profit school located in the city of Providence.

 Of the 7 students majoring in engineering tech at JWU Providence, 86% are male and 14% are female.